 I did some research and found many success stories of companies being featured in quality publications from all over the world by using HARO.
 So I knew there was value in using the service.
 But I didn’t have the time nor the desire to manually go over the HARO requests every day and quickly answer them on time.

 So, I come up with the idea of using machine learning to do the hard work for me.
 By using machine learning, I can automatically analyze queries from journalists and take action only on those that are relevant to my expertise.

 As I first step for creating this notification system, I trained a text classifier with MonkeyLearn.
-This classifier will be used to analyze and categorize HARO queries into 2 categories:
+This classifier will be used to analyze and classify HARO queries into 2 tags:

 This machine learning model is far from perfect but it's a good first step and will enable us to move forward.
 Later on this post we will cover how we can improve it and make it smarter with more data.